 Types of SQL Keys

-Super key is a set of one or more than one keys that can be used to identify a record uniquely in a table.
-Example: Primary key, Unique key, Alternate key are subset of Super Keys.
+A super key is a set of one or more than one key that can be used to identify a record uniquely in a table.
+Example: Primary key, Unique key, Alternate key are a subset of Super Keys.

 A Candidate Key is a set of one or more fields/columns that can identify a record uniquely in a table.
 There can be multiple Candidate Keys in one table.
-Each Candidate Key can work as Primary Key.
+Each Candidate Key can work as a Primary Key.